@substrate-system/tapout

 • TAP "not ok" results

-Tests will exit with code 1 if any errors are detected, making it perfect for CI/CD pipelines.
+Tests will exit with code 1 if any errors are detected, which is good for CI/CD pipelines.

 Choose the output format.
 Default is TAP.